captionpoint/captionpoint-plays/IN-EVERY-GENERATION.md

 Mom tells me you’re kicking ass at the rock gym.
 ---
 ## DEV:
-It's only a couple days a week.
+It’s only a couple days a week.
 ---
 ## YAEL:
 Still.